joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 This is going to be written from the point of view of a Vue project, with things organized by particular Vue libraries, but can likely be applied to many different projects where you've got a fat web client.

-Ultimately the goal is a seemingly simple one: create an architecture such that better decisions are easier to implement than worse decisions.
+One major goal is a seemingly simple one: create an architecture such that better decisions are easier to implement than worse decisions.

+Another major goal is to maintain loose coupling between all Views on different Routes, as this makes long-term maintenance significantly less burdensome.

 If this kinda starts to make Vue look like Angular with a slightly different skin, then, well, now you know why Angular was the way it was.

 ## Some Words About Words

+> NOTE: I'm going to try to stay consistent but things may get a little... well, not consistent.
+Inconsistent as people say.

 - Controller: When I say "Controller" in this document, I don't mean any particular kind of Controller (route, view, whatever) by this.
 Rather, I mean "something which encapsulates a certain unit of behavior".
     - Service Controllers are Controllers that are general across your application.